-This category is open to all radio stations across all categories broadcasting typically from 09:00 to 15:00 during weekdays and over weekends.
+This category is open to all radio stations across all categories broadcasting typically from 09:00 to 15:00 during weekdays.
 The show will be assessed on how well it understands the unique needs of the time channel and programmes accordingly, and judges will be looking for freshness in presentation, and how uniquely the broadcast hour is used.
 Consideration will also be given to whether advertisers have got value for money, and whether the show deserves the accolade of being a daily must-have appointment with the listener.
 High production values are a must.

 Radio is an excellent medium for telling stories and there are few better ways of telling a story than through a well-crafted documentary.
 Documentary programmes provide compelling listening and edutainment and remain imprinted on the listeners mind for a long time after listening to the programme.
 Masters of the documentary craft use the material at hand to evoke exceptionally powerful images in the listener`s mind, with the fabric of the story engaging the listener and keeping the listener tuned into the story to hear the conclusion.
 We are looking to acknowledge the best documentary programmes broadcast on radio.